How to Spend a Day in Petone, Lower Hutt

 137 Jackson Street, Petone, Lower Hutt

-If losing yourself in the sweetness of chocolate doesn’t appeal, perhaps the indulgent smell of new books will.
+If losing yourself in the sweetness of chocolate doesn’t appeal, perhaps the smell of new books will.
 Schrödinger's Books is a notably well-stocked, enticing bookshop at the heart of Jackson Street, located within a beautifully restored space.
 Bringing not just quirky, classic and interesting books to the area, Schrödinger's Books also offers a sense of belonging by regularly hosting events to celebrate and foster a love for reading in people young and old.

 The Dutch Shop